Xilinx/ml-suite/docs/runtime-modes-features.md

-# Runtime modes and features
+# Runtime deployment modes and features

 ## Latency and Throughput modes